-In 2019, ATP generated a profit for the year of DKK 30.8 bn before life expectancy update driven by high returns from the investment portfolio.
-The Supervisory Board decided not to allocate a bonus to the members in 2019 in order to keep an adequate level of investment flexibility to preserve the long-term purchasing power of the pensions and in light of the fact that the value of guaranteed benefits has increased.

-ATP has adjusted its life expectancies primarily as a consequence of a minor fall in longevity in Denmark.
-The adjustment led to a reduction of DKK 3.2 bn in the value of guaranteed benefits and a corresponding increase in the bonus potential.
-ATP generated a profit for the year of DKK 34.0 bn after life expectancy update.
-The profit is embedded in ATP's bonus potential, which amounted to DKK 126.0 bn at the end of 2019.
+In 2020, ATP generated a profit for the year of DKK 19.2 bn before life expectancy update.
+The investment portfolio made a positive contribution to the profit, and hence losses due to the sharp falls on the financial markets during the first part of the Corona cirsis was more than reversed in the remainder of the year.
+In particular, investments in government and mortgage bonds and listed Danish equities gave large positive returns, while investment in infrastructure contributed negatively.
+The Supervisory Board decided not to allocate a bonus to the members in 2020 in order to keep an adequate level of investment flexibility to preserve the long-term purchasing power of the pensions and in light of the fact that the value of guaranteed benefits has increased.
+ATP has made minor adjustments to its long-term forecasts for devellpments in life expectancies.
+The adjustments results in a transfer of DKK 1.1 bn from guaranteed benefits to the bonus potential, equivalent to 0.1 per cent of the value of the guaranteed benefits.
+The adjustment of life expectancies consists partly of a "smoothing out" of the model and partly of updated data.
+ATP generated a profit for the year of DKK 20.3 bn after life expectancy update.
+The profit is embedded in ATP's bonus potential, which amounted to DKK 146.2 bn at the end of 2020.